Tokyo: Neon Signs and Infinite Alleys

 Tokyo was never part of the plan.
 A few months before the trip, we were planning to visit Mexico to explore ancient pyramids and lounge on the gorgeous white sand beaches.
 The timing was right too—Día de Los Muertos was around the corner and we were excited to witness the colorful parades.
 Then we received an unexpected message from our friends back home.

 One of the coolest couples we know was about to say their vows so a decision had to be made.

-"We can stop over in Japan on the way back," An irresistible proposal.
-I've always been curious of Japan—its culture, food, streets, and landscapes.
-Exposed by animated films portraying worlds so magical, so different from the one I grew up in, I was determined to one day see it for myself.
+‘We can stop over in Japan on the way back,’ An irresistible proposal.
+I’ve always been curious about Japan—its culture, food, streets, and landscapes.
+Exposed to animated films portraying worlds so magical, so different from the one I grew up in, I was determined to one day see it for myself.

-This was a recurring reaction among friends who've been there when we asked for recommendations.
-I took this advice literally but found out the hard way that it wasn't accurate.
+This was a recurring reaction among friends who had been there when we asked for recommendations.
+I took this advice literally but found out the hard way that it wasn’t accurate.
 Note to self: people exaggerate.
-While most of the food we had were above average (some convenience stores carried meals that were surpisingly good), a handful of restaurants were mediocre.
+While most of the food we had were above average (some convenience stores carried meals that were surprisingly good), a handful of restaurants were mediocre.

 It also turns out that getting reservations several days ahead is necessary if you plan to dine at a specific restaurant.
 In San Francisco, most restaurants accept walk-ins even if they’re full.
 The consequence is usually a few hours of waiting.
 The longest wait time we’ve heard was for FOUR hours.
 We said no thanks and ended up eating somewhere else.
 But hey, we had a choice to wait if we really wanted to.

 In Tokyo, you hardly see lines.
 We foolishly took this as good news.
 It wasn’t until we spoke to the host/hostess that we found out that there were no lines because they turned people away if they had no reservations.